 About the program

-The program is administered in accordance with the gift provisions of the income tax law.
-The Department of the Prime Minister and Cabinet administers the program with the advice of an expert committee, the Committee on Taxation Incentives for the Arts.
+The Program is administered in accordance with the gift provisions of the income tax law and with the advice of an expert Committee, the Taxation Incentives for the Arts Committee.

 - The market value of the gift is fully tax deductible, with some exceptions.

 - You can elect to spread the deduction over up to five income years.